mndar/rbf/README.md

 *Mentor: Ian McLeod [imcleod at redhat.com]*

-This project is still in the development stage.
+- This project is still in the development stage.
+I've tested it with Fedora 21 ARM and CentOS 7 ARM repositories.
-I've tested it with Fedora 21 ARM and CentOS 7 ARM repositories
+- Default **root** password has now been set to **password1234** in all templates.

 **Tested Emulators**
 - Qemu [HowTo](doc/QEMU_README.md)